Esri/navigator-integration/README.md

 arcgis-navigator://?stop=43.651508,-70.290554
 ```

-This example URL defines a single stop using an address: (should we put this before the coordindate stuff? are more users going to be using addresses than coordinates?)
+This example URL defines a single stop using an address:

 ```
 arcgis-navigator://?stop=103+Fox+St,+Portland,+ME+04101